RichJones22/TimeTrax/README.md

-# TimeTrax
+### Welcome to the TimeTrax project

-project time tracking app
+this is a an app. for tracking time.